 2. No loans or any other credit facilitations have been granted to the Board members or other senior executives of the Company and their families.

-3. With regard to the natural persons-executives of the Company, apart from the above fees, there are no other transactions between the Company and the said executives and members of the Board of Directors.
+3. With regard to the Company's natural persons or executives, apart from the above fees, no other transactions exist between the Company and the particular directors or the members of the Board.